 We have since conducted research and development activities within the tenement, including successful drilling.
 These activities aim to confirm the location for the demonstration storage project and provide foundation data and infrastructure for future industrial scale carbon capture at the site.

-With funding support from LET Australia (formerly COAL21), Australian National Low Emissions Coal (ANLEC) R&D Limited and the Federal Government, Glencore expects to make a final investment decision on the CTSCo Project in 2021.
+With funding support from Low Emission Technologies Australia (LETA) (formerly COAL21), Australian National Low Emissions Coal (ANLEC) R&D Limited and the Federal Government, Glencore expects to make a final investment decision on the CTSCo Project in 2021.